When can dictionary learning uniquely recover sparse data from subsamples?: Introduction

 The organization of this paper is as follows.
-In Section \ref{acsTheoremSection}, we state the precise mathematical formulations of the uniqueness results described above.
-We next provide proofs in Section \ref{proof_ramsey_Section} (deterministic) and Section \ref{proof_prob_Section} (randomized), utilizing some facts found in the Appendices.
-Section \ref{discussion} gives a short discussion of how our results fit into the general sparse dictionary learning literature and how they might apply to theoretical neuroscience.
+In Section \ref{acsTheoremSection}, we state our main tool from combinatorial matrix theory (Lemma \ref{subspaceLem_}) and then derive from it Theorem \ref{unique_thm1}.
+We next provide precise statements in Section \ref{proof_prob_Section} of our randomized theorems and then prove them in Section \ref{prob_proofs}.
+The final section gives a short discussion of how our results fit into the general sparse dictionary learning literature and how they might apply to neuroscience.
+An appendix contains the proof of Lemma \ref{subspaceLem_}.